Ace7codes/football-data-webscraping/README.md

 This is a webscraping project built in Python.
 -----------------------------------------------

--The project is built to scrape the [fbref website](https://fbref.com/en/) to get basic team and player data -The project makes use of the BeautifulSoup, pandas, and requests library in order to successfully scrape the website to provide data that powers applications that require it
+- The project is built to scrape the [fbref website](https://fbref.com/en/) to get basic team and player data
+- The project makes use of the BeautifulSoup, pandas, and requests library in order to successfully scrape the website to provide data that powers applications that require it

 Get started
 ----------------